 It is a great pleasure to announce that in 2016 we saw the launch of The Cliftonian Society.
 The very simple aim is to bring under one roof the operations of the OC Society, the CCEF and the CCDT, and the approach will be evolutionary rather than revolutionary!

+We intend to keep things rolling along in a familiar way, introducing new ideas and approaches as appropriate.
 We are looking forward to the challenge with a suitable mixture of excitement, hope and anxiety!

-This Online Community Enables You To
+This Online Community Enables You to

 Search for and contact any member registered within our alumni program.

 Inform others of your activities via a biography facility.